BlueWebNodes/bluewebnodes.github.io/regular-website-examples.md

     <h2><a href="https://www.thearcjslc.org" target="_blank">www.thearcjslc.org</a></h2>
 </div>

-The Arc Jefferson - St. Lawrence agency website is created and developed by Drupal 9 with a custom sub-theme of Barrio Bootstrap 5 base theme.
+The site was created and developed on Drupal 9 with a custom sub-theme of the Barrio Bootstrap 5 base theme, and updated to Drupal 10.
 More regions are added in the sub-theme to make the layouts more flexible.
-Lots of features: Responsive design, Google analytics, Meta tags for improving SEO, drop-down main menu, full screen wide slideshow, varied big front banners with fancy CSS styles, 3 columns or 2 columns promo blocks on the front, HTML Email Newsletters, calendar with different color for event catalogs, upcoming events, full screen wide slideshow, image gallery, spam-off contact form, voting web-forms, on-line flipbook, Facebook page plug-in, horizontal scroll bar, etc.
+Lots of features: Responsive design, Google Analytics, Meta tags for improving SEO, drop-down main menu, full-screen wide slideshow, varied big front banners with fancy CSS styles, three columns or two columns promo blocks on the front, HTML Email Newsletters, calendar with different color for event catalogs, upcoming events, image gallery, spam-off contact form, voting web-forms, on-line flipbook, Facebook page plug-in, horizontal scroll bar, etc.

 [![Site Home](/images/thearcjslcHome1.jpg "thearcjslc.org Home")](https://www.thearcjslc.org)